BloomTech-Labs/adv_git_workshop/README.md

 # Advanced Git Workshop

-This repo is used in the Advanced Git workshop to walk through various git commands, such as log, checkout, revert, and reset.
+This repository is used in the Advanced Git workshop to walk through various git commands, such as log, checkout, revert, and reset.

 ## Description